 - Abstract the document;

-- Write a statement identifying a research focus,a
+- Write a brief statement posing a single research

 For your educational benefit, we have posted sample documents with accompanying transcriptions and abstracts.